Exclusive: Meet Facebook's top troll hunter

 It would be difficult to overstate the importance of the job that Facebook has entrusted to Gleicher and his team.
 The company has faced something of an existential crisis in the two years since Donald Trump won the presidency.
 The US intelligence community has made it clear that Russia exploited Facebook, Twitter, and other social media platforms in an elaborate campaign to sow discord in the United States and then attempt to sway the 2016 presidential election.

-After five years of prosecuting cyber crimes at the Department of Justice, Gleicher served on President Obama's National Security Council.
+After a few years of prosecuting cyber crimes at the Department of Justice, Gleicher served on President Obama's National Security Council.
 His previous work as a computer scientist and a lawyer gives him an advantage navigating the technology and political realms and helping those two worlds understand each other.

 Gleicher said his biggest job at Facebook is bringing the company's security, policy, and legal teams together into a unified front against disinformation.
 "There are a lot of different people from different places in the company that need to work together to combat this," he told CNN.
 In 2016, Facebook didn't take an integrated approach to combating disinformation.
 It's hoping that changing that will make a difference.

-Note: Correction: This story previously misstated how long Gleicher was a prosecutor before joining the White House.